Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 Any assessment evidences, limitataions, screenshots and constraints on testing were documented within the finding summary report.
 I sent the detaild finding report with executive summary to the client.
 The followings are the implementation challenges that I want to keep and share as valuable experience.
 Hope, it might be useful.

-Remediation Case study 1 - MFA gaps
+Case study 1 - Multi-factor authentication issue
+I found that MFA is not enforced for all some users.
+I created conditional access policy to enforce all users to be required the MFA.

+[insert picture of CAP]

+However, a couple of users still need to be excluded because of the technical constraints.
+Therefore,